oracle-livelabs/security/oci-kms/introduction/introduction.md

 * Emergency simulation test (I): blocking data access
 * Emergency simulation test (II): re-enabling data access

-Optionally, you will have an extra lab to perform Hold Your Own Key (HYOK) to OCI.
-HYOK means “Hold Your Own Key” and is officially called in OCI Vault “External Key management”.
-It means that your Master Encryption Key (MEK) never leaves your  own HSM located outside of OCI, whether it is in your own Data Center or hosted by a third party.
+After this lab, in your own OCI tenant you will find a new feature called « External KMS ».
+It will allow you to do exactly the same as you did in this lab, except the key will not be syncrhonized between the external Key Management system and OCI Vault.
+Indeed, the Master Encryption Key will remain at all times in your HSM, whether it is in your own Data Center or hosted by a third party.
-As of today, HYOK is only compatible with Thales CipherTrust Manager.
+As of today, « External KMS » or « Hold Your Own Key » as it's often called, is only compatible with Thales CipherTrust Manager.
 Hence the reason why during this lab you will use THALES CipherTrust Key Manager.

 ### Prerequisites

 This lab assumes you have:

 * An Oracle Cloud Infrastructure account
 * A Thales CipherTrust Key Manager as a Service account

 Both environments will be provided to you by the trainers.
+If you haven't received your own set of logins and password, please ask the trainers in the room.

 ## Lab breakdown